skellis46/slipbox/pressure, stress and strain - the body in time.md

 ### Two descriptions

 I'd like to describe two art ideas -- one imagined, the other started -- that attempt to consider the body beyond its lifetime, and harness humility and responsibility, while not being built on hidden fire.
-Both are inspired by art works like Katie Paterson's _Future Library_ (2014) or Danny Hillis's _Clock of the Long Now_ (1999), or Walter de Maria's _The Lightning Field_ (1977) or Juha van Ingen's animated gif called _AS Long As Possible (ASLAP)_ (2015) or Jem Finer's _LongPlayer_ (2000).
-Yet, in describing these two art ideas I understand profoundly that, as Andri Magnason wrote, "nothing is as magnificent as a glacier, nothing so mysterious as a rainforest at night."[@magnason-2021-time pp.259-260]
+Both are inspired by art works like Katie Paterson's _Future Library_ (2014) or Danny Hillis's _Clock of the Long Now_ (1999), or Walter de Maria's _The Lightning Field_ (1977).

 They are descriptions of practices or activities that are defined by not being able to be completed; their ontology is to be ongoing.
 They are "artworks as processes or the seeds for processes -- things that exist and change in time, things that are never finished".[@eno-2000-big n.pag.]
 They stretch into time beyond those we love and who love us.
 They are an attempt to shift our attention from something extrinsic to our practices to something intrinsic to them.
-They are an attempt to generate signal without generating noise.
-They are so-called _atelic activities_ meaning their value is not derived from their telos or aim[@burkeman-2021-four] because, after all, how might I even begin to contemplate their affects (or lack of affect) when they continue long after I am gone?
+They are so-called _atelic activities_ meaning their value is not derived from their telos or aim[.@burkeman-2021-four]

 There is a haiku by the Japanese poet and Buddhist priest Kobayashi Issa (1763-1828).
 I first heard it quite recently when the poet Jane Hirshfield read it: